cgorski/glow-control/glow-control-lib/README.md

 - Network-based discovery of Twinkly devices
 - High-level control interfaces for managing device modes and settings
-- Real-time effect control and custom LED movie uploads
+- Real-time effect control from an external network device
+- Custom LED movie uploads
 - Utility functions for device authentication and communication

 ## Library Usage